Cultural Diversity In Travel Nursing

 According to a recent survey by the Institute for Diversity in Health Management, an affiliate of the American Hospital Association (AHA), 81% of hospitals educate clinical staff during orientation about how to address the unique cultural and linguistic factors affecting the care of diverse patients and communities.
 In the same survey, 61% of the hospitals require all employees to attend diversity training, with the number increasing steadily.

-According to Trilby Barnes, RNC, president and CEO of Medi-Lend Nursing Services, Inc., “Minority nurses have cultural insights that other nurses may not have.
-They are able to relate better to patients who share their same background, which helps put patients at ease.
+According to Trilby Barnes, RNC, president, and CEO of Medi-Lend Nursing Services, Inc., “Minority nurses have cultural insights that other nurses may not have.
+They are able to relate better to patients who share the same background, which helps put patients at ease.
 Minority travel nurses can dispel myths about minorities and help the nursing profession to become more culturally sensitive.”

 According to the American Nursing Association, “Diversity Awareness is rooted in a desire to promote quality healthcare as a human right for all.
 To effectively meet the care needs of diverse patients is imperative to addressing many of the healthcare challenges that face American society.”